AbdullahRizwan101/CTF-Writeups/Cheat Sheet.md

 After logging into the wordpress dashboard , we can edit theme's 404.php page with a php revershell `http://<ip>/wordpress/wp-content/themes/twentytwenty/404.php`

+To list which plugins are being used

+`nmap -p 80 --script http-wordpress-enum --script-args search-limit=3000 10.10.11.125 -vv `

 To get a RCE

 * Goto `Appearance` -> `Editor` Select the 404.php template of the current theme and paste php reverse-shell.